mdaijaj/vehicle_booking/README.md

 - MySQL - Relational database (or preferred alternative)
 - ORM - Sequlize ORM

+## Features
+Multi-step form interface with one question per screen Dynamic data fetching for vehicle types and models based on user input Backend validation to prevent overlapping bookings Database seeding for initial data setup

+## Validation and Error Handling
+Frontend: Each question must be answered before proceeding to the next step.
+Error messages are shown for any missing input.
+Backend: Validates booking dates to prevent overlaps.

 Create a MySQL database named vehicle_booking.
 ## Create a users table with the following schema:
 - type_of_vehicle -